MicrosoftDocs/cpp-docs/docs/ide/adding-a-class-from-an-activex-control-visual-cpp.md

 ms.workload: ["cplusplus"]
 ---
 # Adding a Class from an ActiveX Control (Visual C++)
 Use this wizard to create an MFC class from an interface in an available ActiveX control.
 You can add an MFC class to an [MFC application](../mfc/reference/creating-an-mfc-application.md), an [MFC DLL](../mfc/reference/creating-an-mfc-dll-project.md), or an [MFC ActiveX control](../mfc/reference/creating-an-mfc-activex-control.md).

+> [!WARNING]
+> In Visual Studio 2017 version 15.9 this code wizard is deprecated and will be removed in a future version of Visual Studio.
+This wizard is rarely used, which indicates that developers prefer hand-coding over the wizard functionality.
+General support for ATL and MFC is not impacted by the removal of this wizard.
+If you would like to share your feedback about this deprecation, please complete [this survey](https://www.surveymonkey.com/r/QDWKKCN).
+Your feedback matters to us.

 > [!NOTE]
 >  You do not need to create your MFC project with Automation enabled to add a class from an ActiveX control.